-ICOR® is a framework we’ve designed and polished for decades to help you unleash the full potential of your productivity system.
+ICOR® is a 3-layer ecosystem we’ve designed and polished for decades to help you unleash the full potential of your productivity system.

-It’s where the information world (knowledge management ) merges with the action world (project management), so you can move forward to achieve your goals.
+It’s where the information world (knowledge management ) merges with the action world (task management and project management), so you can move forward to achieve your goals.

-This article wants to show you how versatile ICOR® is because you cannot only apply it to apps related to knowledge management (information) or project management (action).
+This article wants to show you how versatile ICOR® is because you cannot only apply it to apps related to knowledge management (information) or task/project management (action).

 You can even apply ICOR® to the world of team communication!
 More specifically, to an instant messaging app, such as Slack.